• Skip to primary navigation

 Tip 1: Keep in mind that the longer you strain, the drier the ricotta you’ll end up with.
 You can strain anywhere from 15 to 60 minutes.
 A firmer ricotta means more straining time; looser ricotta calls for less.
 The definition of the right consistency is completely up to you in this recipe.

 Tip 2: As a source of acidity for the curds to form, white vinegar makes a good substitute for lemon juice.
-Some might add 1 teaspoon of salt (or more).
+Some might add 1 tsp of salt (or more).

 Tip 3: The lemon juice’s importance lies in the acidity.
 So if your milk does not curdle properly, add more lemon juice.
 Oh!
 Don’t use Meyer lemons since they are sweet and won’t possess the level of acidity needed.